usafa-astro-331/astro-331-2024-spring/labs/lab_04a_attitude_determination/README.md

 For the next lab the magnetometer data will be an input to the spacecraft’s attitude system.
 To use it, you must calibrate the magnetometer data.

-Use the magnetometer data you gathered to find the gain and bias of your magnetometers.
+Use the magnetometer data you gathered to find the gain and bias of your x- and y-magnetometers.